Cannovia CBD - Better Wellness, Naturally

 Most CBG oils are only about 1-3% CBG by weight – the rest of the oil constitutes an inactive carrier oil like MCT oil or coconut oil.
 But that tiny percentage actually provides more than enough CBG to activate your body’s endocannabinoid system and get you back into balance.

 It is a powerful and fast-acting supplement that may be able to help with many different health conditions, from skin problems to digestive issues to mood disorders.
-It has also been shown to have anti-inflammatory and antibacterial properties.

-Whether you are looking for an alternative treatment for chronic pain or simply want a more balanced mood and sense of well-being, CBG oil may be able to help.
+Whether you are looking for an alternative treatment for chronic pain or simply want a more balanced mood and sense of well-being, CBG may be able to help.

 CBG oil is used just like any other hemp/CBD oil might be.
 You simply place a few drops under your tongue, hold them there for a while, then ingest fully. it is best absorbed when you treat it like a true sublingual.